The Epiphany of Jazz Charts

 The result?

 Well earlier this year I pored over Anki decks about all the notes on the scale.
 I struggled.
 I looked at them every day for three weeks and still didn’t quite get it — at some point I gave up, like the runner did in the metaphor.
-It was too hard.
+It was way too hard.
 And you know what?
-I wasn’t that surprised.
+I wasn’t surprised at my failure.
 I knew it was going to be hard, and so I sort of expected to fail.
-There were many other things happening in my life competing for my attention, so I had a pass ready to give myself.
+There were many other things happening in my life competing for my attention, so I was all too ready to give myself a pass.

-But Paul told me about Jazz Notation, and the whole trajectory was different.
+But Paul told me about Jazz Notation, and the whole trajectory changed.

-I had learned to think of the inventiveness required to sound something out by ear and observe the fingers of another pianist in a video to be shortcuts, invalid cheats, which a “real musician” wouldn’t need.
-And yes, my intuition that there were other tools at my disposal was correct.
-But my belief that the methods I was already employing to learn music were invalid was entirely unhelpful, and untrue.
+I had learned to think of the inventiveness required to sound something out by ear and observe the fingers of another pianist in a video to be shortcuts, a crutch, which I wouldn’t need once I became a “real musician”.
+My intuition that there were other tools at my disposal was correct.
+But my rejection of the methods I already employed was a huge mistake.

 Just because it’s easy doesn’t mean it’s wrong.

 And that’s why Jazz notation is such an epiphany to me.
 It’s so easy.
 It makes so much sense.
-It sounds intimidating, even more intimidating than sight-reading, which is one reason why I never found the door to it.
-And the other reason was simply that I was looking for a way into furthering my musical apprehension that was exceedingly difficult, so I didn’t see this path.
+It sounds intimidating, so intimidating I never ventured to open the door without a helping hand.
+The other reason was simply that I was looking for a way into furthering my musical apprehension that was exceedingly difficult, so I didn’t see this path.

 Maybe this is why children are able to be so creative — they haven’t yet learned that anything in life should be difficult.
-And therefore, it isn’t, so they go on following their dreams, it never occuring to them they could stumble.
+Therefore, it isn’t, so they go on following their dreams, it never occurring to them that they may stumble.